Eric Householder

-Eric L. Householder (born June 5, 1968, in Baltimore, Maryland) is an American politician and a Republican member of the West Virginia House of Delegates representing District 64 since January 12, 2013.
+Eric L. Householder (born June 5, 1968) is an American politician who was a Republican member of the West Virginia House of Delegates from 2010 to 2024.
 Householder served consecutively from January 2011 until January 2013 in the District 56 seat.
+He started representing District 64 on January 12, 2013.

 Education

 Householder earned his BS in economics from Shepherd College (now Shepherd University) and his MBA from Frostburg State University.